Medical Food Definition

 T2DM can be prevented through life style changes but there is no cure.
 Current treatments for diabetes include anti-diabetes

 drugs, the most commonly prescribed forms are metformin and sulfonylureas.
 Anti-diabetes drugs assist control of blood

 glucose levels through a number of different ways.
-However, they can produce harmful side effects, including:
+However, their intake may have associated side effects, including:

 - Weight gain

 - Lactic acidosis

 Currently marketed newer oral anti-diabetes drug classes provide moderate glycemic control but may have serious side

 effects and high costs, which restrict their use.
 The long-term use of currently available drugs may cause cancer or failure of